Differences in customer support and customer success

 Let’s take a look at the differences between customer support and customer success.

-The two have very slightly purposes within a company.
+The two have very slight purposes within a company.
 Customer support is often thought to be reactive, responding to problems that customers reach out about, resolving issues, and keeping customers happy.

-On the other hand, customer success is more proactive.
-Customer success agents aim to understand and anticipate customer needs in order to increase customer satisfaction and decrease churn.
+On the other hand, success is more proactive.
+Success agents aim to understand and anticipate customer needs in order to increase customer satisfaction and decrease churn.
 Customer success teams proactively reach out to customers, initiating conversations first.